exch-bms2/beatoraja/README.md

 - import LunaticRave2 scores (clear lamp, score. not including score verifier like scorehash)

 # System Requirement
-- Java Runtime Environment 1.8.0 64bit (32bit is not recomended)
+- Java Runtime Environment 1.8.0 64bit (32bit is not recommended)
 - OpenGL 3.1- (may not work under Windows 10 + Intel HD Graphics 2000/3000.
 See also https://github.com/LWJGL/lwjgl/issues/119)

 # How To Use